mindspore-ai/docs/docs/mindquantum/docs/source_en/mindquantum.core.circuit.rst

 functional
 ----------

-The functional operators are shortcut of some pre-instantiated quantum circuit operators.
+The operators blow are shortcut of correspand quantum circuit operators.

 .. list-table::
    :widths: 50 50